 As full-time RV’ers we travel and see a lot.
 This is part of our Opting Out of Normal series where we explore the “Off the Beaten Path” of every state.
 We love the big popular stuff like everyone else, but there is just something incredible about discovering something unique, different and maybe a little “off the beaten path”.
 We certainly can’t explore them all, but we’d love you to include your favorites below too.
-Each series will include at least 1 epic boondocking area, some complete with pictures and all with GPS coordinates.
+Each series will include some great lists of RV camping areas.
+Both free and paid!

 Tennessee has so many fun and unique things to do!
 We love caves and have you seen the cave systems in Tennessee?
 WOW!
 Just Wow!

-Lost Sea Cave – Sweetwater, TN The Lost Sea is America’s largest underground lake.
+The Lost Sea is America’s largest underground lake, located in Sweetwarter, TN.
 Once you reach the lake you are able to board a flat-bottom boat and ride around on its smooth, glassy surface.
 There are also tours that allow visitors to spend the night in the cave and explore some of the lesser-seen parts of the enormous cavern.
 This could be popular in the summer and even more so during the summer on weekends.
 I’d suggest Fall.
 Have you seen Tennessee in the Fall?
 Absolutely stunning!

-The Forbidden Caverns – Sevierville, TN Caves stretch for a half mile and feature eerie and arresting mineral formations, echoing grottoes, silent reflecting pools, and a clear cool stream fed (most likely) by a nearby underground lake.
+Located in Sevierville, TN these caves stretch for a half mile and feature eerie and arresting mineral formations, echoing grottoes, silent reflecting pools, and a clear cool stream fed (most likely) by a nearby underground lake.

 State Parks are some of our favorite places to go.
-I won’t give too much information about Fall Creek Falls other than to say it can be a pretty popular place to go.
+I won’t give too much information about other than to say it can be a pretty popular place to go.
 But this waterfall has been featured in movies due to it’s beauty!

 If you are in the area of Signal Mountain, you must visit the Spaceship House.
 If you read my blogs you know I love the crazy and different houses, castles, etc. As of 2008 after several private owners, it was purchased by Signal Mountain and is now a vacation rental property.
 Super fun to just drive by and get pictures in front of though!